// Writing a Quine the "Dumb Way"

 }

-1. Extract the header from the DNA string and print it.
+1. Extract the header from the *DNA* string and print it;

-2. Print the DNA string itself.
+2. Print the *DNA* string itself;

 3. Extract the footer from the *DNA* string and print it.

-Although it sounds simple, in common programming languages, representing strings requires extra escaping for newlines and quotation marks.
-For example, a newline in a string must be written as \n, and quotation marks need a backslash in front of them.
-These add unnecessary trouble, which is why the code above is hard to read.
+Although it sounds simple, in most common programming languages, expressing strings requires additional escaping for characters like newlines and quotation marks.
+For example, a newline must be written as `\n`, and quotation marks must be preceded by a backslash.
+This content brings unnecessary trouble, which is also why the code above is hard to read.

 This way, no weird hacks are needed.